71% of B2B researchers begin with a generic search instead of looking for a particular company.

 Customers are simply learning about your business and its products at this moment.
 Your sales and customer success teams help your marketing team raise awareness.
 At this point, you must demonstrate that you understand the client’s or prospect’s business needs and customer difficulties and can explain how your organization can help.
 The marketing department creates content and uses social media and websites to reach customers.

-As you have already show your customers how your service or product will solve their difficulties, that means you are proving something extra than your competitors.
-Your sales staff can utilize case studies, expert guides, practical in-person engagement, comparative information, and other lead-nurturing tools once prospects are familiar with your offerings.
+As you have already shown your customers how your service or product will solve their difficulties, that means you are proving something extra than your competitors.
+Your sales staff can utilize case studies, expert guides, practical in-person engagement, comparative information, and other lead nurturing tools once prospects are familiar with your offerings.

 Prospective buyers usually judge a product or service before purchasing it.
-For inquiry, while they initiate contact with sales, sales representatives must benefit from marketing’s assistance in guiding them through the buying process .
-In such case, product reviews, testimonials, and demos can also have.
+For inquiry, while they initiate contact with sales, sales representatives must benefit from marketing’s assistance in guiding them through the buying process.
+In such cases, product reviews, testimonials, and demos can also be used.

 Just provide all the information and brand evidence they need so they do not go elsewhere.